Intuitive Contrasting Map for Antonym Embeddings: Data

-Since we intend to use the data for training, one has to address the procedure that could split the dataset into training and testing subsets.
 We propose the following train-test split procedure that guarantees that the words from the training dataset do not infiltrate the test set.
-We added pairs to train and test with relative frequencies of 3 to 1.
+We add pairs to train and test with relative frequencies of 3 to 1.
 If one of the words in the pair was already in the train or test, we were adding the new pair to the corresponding subset.
 If one word in the pair occurs both in train and in the test, we deleted such a pair.
 After such a test-train split, we obtained 80 080 pairs.
 65 292 pairs of 26 264 unique words formed the training dataset, and 14 788 pairs of 8737 unique words comprised the test dataset.

-Figure \ref{fig:data} seems to back up the widespread intuition that modern embeddings can not distinguish synonyms and antonyms.
+Figure \ref{fig:data} seems to back up the widespread intuition that modern embedding can not distinguish synonyms and antonyms.
 However, in the next sections, this paper demonstrates that this statement does not hold.